rsksmart/rootstock-integration-tests/README.md

   TODO: add more config files with HSM4 and HSM5 nodes.

   For the `BITCOIND_BIN_PATH` variable, set the path of the `bitcoind` binary.
 This is helpful when you don't want to fully install bitcoind in your system.
 This way, you can use any bitcoind version downloaded without really installing it.
-If not specified, the `bitcoind` in the environment will try to be used.
+If not specified, the `bitcoind` in the environment will be used.

   ```bash